chromium/chromium/docs/security/security-labels.md

 that the bug is in the component **Blink>DOM**, and such bugs should be labeled as applying to all OSs except iOS (where Blink is not used): **OS-**{**Linux**, **Windows**, **Android**, **Chrome**, **Fuchsia**}.
-Sheriffbot will check whether 27 is the current stable, beta or head milestone; let's assume **Security_Impact-Stable** is applied by Sheriffbot this time.
+Sheriffbot will check whether 27 is the current extended stable, stable, beta or head milestone; let's assume **Security_Impact-Stable** is applied by Sheriffbot this time.
 1. Within a day or two, the sheriff was able to get the bug assigned and — oh joy! — fixed very quickly.
 When the bug's status changes to **Fixed**, Sheriffbot will add the **Merge-Requested** label, and will change